 The Travel Rule, like the sun, rises at different times around the world.
-The “sunrise issue” refers to the period during which the Travel Rule is not in full effect across jurisdictions, which causes various stages of implementation.
+Navigating the “sunrise issue” - the period where Travel Rule enforcement is staggered globally - presents unique challenges for Virtual Asset Service Providers (VASPs).

 How is the sunrise period currently affecting VASPs?

-To learn more about how the sunrise period is affecting VASPs, visit Chapter 3 of Notabene’s 2022 State of Crypto Travel Rule Compliance Report.
+To learn more about how the sunrise period affects VASPs, download Notabene’s 2023 State of Crypto Travel Rule Compliance Report.